astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/basic_examples/group_identification/galaxy_catalog_analysis_tutorial5.rst

 .. _galaxy_catalog_analysis_tutorial5:

-Basic Galaxy Catalog Analysis Example 5: Galaxy group identification
+Galaxy Catalog Analysis Example: Galaxy group identification
 ====================================================================

 In this example, we'll show how to start from a sample of mock galaxies